Summary

 While interred, Father Maximilian witnessed a man sentenced to die who had a wife and children.
 As an ultimate sacrifice, the Franciscan offered his life in exchange for the man’s life.
 While the husband and father’s life was spared, the monk’s life was to be taken by starvation.
 After two weeks, and needing the bunker, the German soldiers injected Father Maximilian with carbolic acid, an extremely painful form of death.
 He offered his arm for the injection with perfect serenity.

-Maximilian Kolbe died on August 14, 1941, and was cremated on August 15, the Feast of the Assumption.
+Maximilian Kolbe died on August 14, 1941, which is his Feast Day, and he was cremated on August 15, the Feast of the Assumption.
 Pope John Paul II canonized him as a Saint and Martyr of Charity on October 10, 1982.
 St. Maximilian is considered a patron of journalists, families, prisoners, the pro-life movement, the chemically addicted, and those with eating disorders.

 Saint Maximilian Kolbe, pray for us!